KevinLi/PyFileServ/README.md

 * JSON formatted upload history can be accessed at http://HOST:PORT/hist?key=APIKEY

 ###Known bugs###
-* Memory usage increases insanely if spammed.
-Caused by broken pipes?
+* Memory usage increases insane amounts when resources are requested in quick succession.
-* Client crashes on cancellation of upload